 Team members sometimes fail to complete their assignments.
 You may be dealing with poor attendance at meetings and even low energy during team meetings.
 It is important to explain that lack of participation is not acceptable.
 A high-performance team revolves around accountability for tasks, performance and results.

 The team is unable to come up with new ideas and generate fresh perspectives which can cause a shortage of potential opportunities.
 Having a lack of creativity can also have negative consequences when trying to overcome adversity and work problems.

 The team may be unwilling to consider different approaches or ideas.
 There can be a decrease in the debate over ideas if team members don’t feel comfortable.
 This can be resolved with team building activities.

 Businesses leaders need to think beyond the day to day problems, and have a holistic view.
 For a work team, it means thinking beyond your area, how you fit into the organisation and how you are impacting the customer experience and value propositions.
 Everyone is busy; however, being busy is not enough.
 The long term success will require plenty of long-term thinking.

 While a healthy and diverse debate can make an effective team, you need to have a team that is united in one aspect, which is achieving goals.
 You will come across bumps in the road, but getting through these is how the team grows.

 Ensure you are spending time with your team.
 You will need to provide your team with a framework that can help to rally the group in working together.
 Visions need to be compelling and the purpose should be meaningful.
 You will find people will respond to the importance of both.

 If your aim is to create a great team, then you need to pay attention to the behaviour of the group.
 How we are behaving has an impact on others and will affect other team members.
-Leadership consulting services can help management to create and promote positive team interactions.
+Leadership development courses can help management to create and promote positive team interactions.